[Contents]

 1.7 Vector Cross Product

 Let’s assume you have column vectors, not row vectors.
 Put the formula in the top cell of the result.
 Replace V$1 by the top of one of your vectors (two places), and W$1 by the top of the other (two places).
 Be sure to spell it with a $ sign in front of the row-number.
-Then fill down into the remaining cells of the result.
+Enter it as a regular (non-array) expression in the top cell of the result, then fill down into the remaining cells.

 =offset(V$1,mod(1+row($A1)-row($A$1),3),0)*offset(W$1,mod(2+row($A1)-row($A$1),3),0)